 Types of Secondary Dwellings

 Secondary dwellings come in many forms and can be attached to the main dwelling or separate from it.
-Some examples of secondary dwellings can include basement suites, coach houses, or garden suites.
-The graphic below shows a variety of secondary dwelling types.
+Some examples of secondary dwellings can include basement suites, coach houses, or garden suites, as shown below.

 Do We Need Secondary Dwellings?

-Public consultation for the Secondary Dwellings Study began in June 2016 and included:
+Public consultation for the Secondary Dwellings Study included: